rems-project/cn-tutorial/docs/getting-started/tutorials/first-taste.md

 - Each clause of the specification concludes with a semicolon.

-{{ todo("AZ: Since these terms might be unfamiliar to a practicing software engineer, it can be useful to explain more about pre- and post-conditions in an aside, or by linking references to it.
+{{ later("AZ: Since these terms might be unfamiliar to a practicing software engineer, it can be useful to explain more about pre- and post-conditions in an aside, or by linking references to it.
 For example wiki references might be enough: https://en.wikipedia.org/wiki/Precondition and https://en.wikipedia.org/wiki/Postcondition") }}

-{{ todo("BCP: Sure.
+{{ later("BCP: Sure.
 We could also add a little more material here -- e.g., another example or two focused just on thinking about pre- and postconditions.
 But let's leave that for a later pass.") }}